 - BBIBP-CorV for people under 60 years of age on arrival in Australia (Sinopharm China)

 - Sputnik V (Gamaleya Research Institute)

 Individuals vaccinated with mixed doses will be considered fully vaccinated if all vaccines received are approved or recognised by the TGA.

 The TGA is continuing to evaluate other COVID-19 vaccines that may be recognised for the purposes of inbound travel to Australia.

 Up to date information on vaccines recognised in Australia is available on the SmartTraveller website at: www.smartraveller.gov.au/COVID-19/COVID-19-vaccinations

-- Issued by a national or state/provincial-level authority or an accredited vaccination provider
+- Provide a vaccination certificate issued by a national or state/provincial-level authority or an accredited vaccination provider.
+This must:

-- Written In English or another language but with a certified translation
+- Be written in English or another language but with a certified translation

-- The same name as in your passport
+- The same name as shown in your passport

 - EITHER date of birth OR passport number